Categories: Law

 This alleged gap between internal corporate knowledge and external public marketing is where liability thrives.
 When informed consent is compromised by a lack of transparency, the financial repercussions for the corporation can be devastating, involving not just compensatory damages but potentially punitive damages designed to punish corporate negligence.

-Corporate Responsibility in the Age of Informed Consent
+Corporate Responsibility in the Age of Pharmaceutical Negligence and Informed Consent

 The Depo-Provera situation is not an isolated incident; it is a symptom of an outdated business model that prioritizes short-term market share over long-term safety monitoring.